Monthly Archives: November 2024

 The intricacies… independent and unique.

-He sent the order in this morning.
-The letter next to her only specified “Something intellectual and creative.”
-He often let her have reins in the eggs, long ago realizing she was more than capable.
+The letter next to her only specified: “Something intellectual and creative.”
+He often let her have the reins with the eggs, long ago realizing she was more than capable.

 She loves this… sort of artwork.
 She has never met another who does it the same as she does.
 She is meticulous, careful, measured.